-- Both heating and cooling are controlled from the same panel. - Before operating the air conditioning and heating unit, make sure the breakers on the AC panel are activated - Make sure the A/C system's seacock is open before using the air conditioning/heating system.
-The seacock must remain open anytime the air conditioner/heater is in use. - For further operating instructions, please read the air conditioner and heater manual included in your yacht's owner's packet.
+- Both heating and cooling are controlled from the same panel. - Before operating the air conditioning and heating unit, make sure the breakers on the AC panel are activated - Make sure the seacock is open before using the air conditioning/heating system.
+The seacock must remain open anytime the air conditioner/heater is in use. - For further operating instructions, please read the a/c and heating manual included in your yacht's owner's packet.